Quentin Blake: Career

 Besides children's books, Blake is also the designer of Ben, the logo of the shop chain Ben's Cookies.
 He designed several illustrations for the story time segments for the Scottish TV series Squeak!.

-Comics

-Blake was additionally the artist behind the comic strip Waldo and Wanda, written by John Yeoman.
+In 2023, Blake was asked by Blue Peter to design a new Blue Peter badge which they have called their Book badge.

+Personal life

+Blake has never married and has no children.
+He lives in South Kensington, West London.

 Selected works

 The following books were both written and illustrated by Blake: